Limp Pots: How To Play Facing Limping and Punish Weakness

 Limp Pots Tip #4 – Attacking limpers in tournaments

-In cash games, people tend to be much happier to splash their chips around because they can always reload.
+In cash games, people tend to be much happier splashing their chips around because they can always reload.
 In tournaments, however, many inexperienced players will be looking to see cheap flops by limping in but will be reluctant to call big raises or shoves because they’ll be risking their tournament lives.

 For these reasons, attacking limpers should be an important part of your tournament strategy, especially when blinds increase and antes kick in.
 Since you’ll be playing fairly shallow poker, you should be looking to move all in a lot when you’re in the big blind, for example, and facing a few limps with a 15-20 BB stack.

-PokerSnowie suggests a somewhat tight range, but I’d say in a live tournament, for example, where people’s limping ranges are really wide, you can probably get away with shoving even higher percentage of hands and picking up heaps of dead money from the pot, especially from the blinds.
+PokerSnowie suggests a somewhat tight range, but I’d say in a live tournament, for example, where people’s limping ranges are really wide, you can probably get away with shoving an even higher percentage of hands and picking up heaps of dead money from the pot, especially from the blinds.
 Thus, it is always vital to adjust against your competition and avoid common mistakes.

 If you do isolate and one of the limpers suddenly wakes up and comes over the top, be very, very careful.
 More often than not, they’ll have a real hand, and we’re talking about Aces through Queens and Ace King in most cases.

 Folding should be your default course of action in these scenarios to avoid problems further down the line.
 Of course, if they start doing it very often, you can adjust your poker play accordingly, but that’s a whole different topic.